nupniichan/ChinoKafuu/README.md

 Welcome to Chino Kafu, the Discord bot I've crafted using the .NET 7.0.
 As this is my first attempt at creating a bot, there might be a few errors along the way.
 Don't hesitate to contact me if you encounter any issues.
 I'll do my best to resolve them.

 To get started, you must download the release file then follow my instructions:
-- Add your token to `config.json` on *../../../ChinoKafuBotDiscord/Configs/config.json* and add your Api key on *../../../Engine/Gemini.py*
+- Change your token and some config on `config.json` on *../../../ChinoKafuBotDiscord/Configs/config.json* and add your Api key on *../../../Engine/Gemini.py*
 - Install *pip install google-generativeai* and *pip install pillow* and *pip install grpcio* on python
 - Use cmd or shell to run Lavalink.jar (the command must be like: cd (path to your project.
 Example:*cd F:\Programming\LavaLink*) then type this to your cmd: **java -jar Lavalink.jar**)